MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/Deploying/SQLServerContainers.md

 <h3> Docker </h3>
 <p> Docker is the standard for containers, in terms of isolating (the container implementation) for Linux.
 It's a container runtime for Linux, Windows has its own one. </p>

+<p> Docker takes your operating system, and spltis it into many self contained areas, where applications can run in.
+It is very similar to a VM where people would take a single operating system and divide it into many small operating system, each one thinking they are running on its own system.
+The problem with VMs it is very ehavy weight and it takes a lot of resources.
+You dont really want to run multiple VMs on a single system, it just overloads the system.
+Docker brings this abstraction up one level.
+Docker is more on the application level.
+All it really is, is a command line tool.
+You can choose an application and it will run it in its own space.
+So that is what Docker is, its a self contained space for applications to run </p>.

+<b> Why should you use docker </b>
+<b> Portability </b>
+<p> Irrespective of your operating system, you can ship your docker containers to other people and they can easily run it without falling into any dependencies trap.
+When you normally create a webapplication, you install a bunch of random dependencies on the server.
+After a while, you will lose track of what you installed on there.
+If you have a webbsite with a bunch of software and tools on a certain machine, if you wanted to sell this webbsite to somebody else how would you do that?
+You had to sell the server and a lease on the server aswell.
+The website or application is entierly tied to the sever it is on.
+With docker, you can take this website and contain it to an image and that is essentially the whole application.
+Than you can redeploy this image on any other server, and dupplicate the website functionall.  </p>

+<b> Promotes the usage of microservices </b>

+<pre> Docker run flask </pre>

 <img src="https://www.aldakur.net/wp-content/uploads/2017/03/docker-logo-1024x914.png" width=500>

 <p> Using a container in Docker. imagen I'm a developer, I'm creating my application, I need a local database, I want to use containers for that, then I want it in production running in Azure.
 If I'm developing, I want the ability to have those containers locally.
 Docker Desktop gives me that ability on a Windows or Mac machine.
 It also gives me Kubernetes (a orchestrator).    </p>